Jmlpez/Enxus/README.md

 make terrain
 make run-terrain
 ```
-The first line is to create terrain-app from scratch
+The first line is to create terrain-app from scratch.
 The second one to actually running it.

 I will post some pictures when it is a little more finished.